Ponnunjal (TV series)

-Ponnunjal is an Indian Tamil-language soap opera that aired on Sun TV from September 2, 2013 to October 22, 2016 for 939 episodes.
+Ponnunjal is an Indian Tamil-language soap opera that aired on Sun TV from September 2, 2013 to October 22, 2016 for 940 episodes.
 It starred Shamitha, Vishwa, Manjula Parithala, Vanitha Hariharan, Shyam, Adhavan and Krithika Laddu.

-The series reunited Rajkanth and Vanaja who had starred together on Metti Oli (2002–05) and Deepangal (2008–09).
-It was produced by Vision Time India Pvt Ltd's Vaidehi Ramamurthy.
+The series reunited Rajkanth and Vanaja who had starred together in Metti Oli (2002–05) and Deepangal (2008–09).
+It was produced by Vaidehi Ramamurthy of Vision Time India.

 It was the spin off of the serial Thiyagam which aired from 30 January 2012 to 31 August 2013 for 550 episodes.

 Synopsis

 Ponnunjal is the story of two sisters, Nandhini (Abitha/Shamitha Shreekumar) and Priya (Manjula Parithala), who both face new lives after marriage.
 Nandhini married Vishwa and Priya married Varun Adhavan.
 Both Nandhini face multiple marital challenges.
 The serial revolves around how they solve those issues and live their lives.